 When we go to Nepal, she’ll stay back in India and follow a different route.
 Likely, we’ll eventually meet her again at some point.

-Table of Contents: Indian Sleeper Trains and Indian Train Etiquette
+Table of Contents: What is an Indian Sleeper Train and Indian Train Etiquette?

 My first time using a female urinary device

 I didn’t see the blue architecture of Jodphur city, but arrived just in time to settle into Jodphur’s train station and use the bathroom.
 Public bathrooms in India are what I wish I could avoid.
 That’s the only thing I’d like to say counter to loving India.

 This bathroom toilet was well… nasty.
 Mosquitoes and flies buzzing, the smell was so bad my eyes wanted to tear.
 There was no way I’d drop pants in this environment.
 But then I remembered my new travel weapon– The Freshette!
 It’s a female urinary device.

 To be brutally honest, the Freshette is a cup with a spout allowing women to pee, standing up like a man.
 If you do it just right, you don’t even have to take off your pants.
 It was a weird feeling at first.
 It felt so wrong to cross Adam, but overall the Freshette is a genius device for women.
 I could even write my name in urine standing up but the greatest feature is that I don’t have to expose my butt to the scary hole. …Don’t have to risk peeing on my shoe.
 I’m grateful to the inventor!